Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex Lisp draws inspiration from Common Lisp, Racket and Clojure.
 It is designed as primarily a functional language, with fully immutable data structures, as it is our belief that functional programming forms a strong foundation for building robust, secure systems.

-#### Environments

-A novel feature of the Convex Account model is that each Account receives it's own programmable environment where variables, data structures and code can be dynamically defined and updated.
-Definitions held within different accounts cannot collide: they have isolated namespaces.

-* For User Accounts, this behaves like a small programmable sandbox completely under the control of the user.
-* For Actor Accounts, this can be used to store Actor code and state required for the operation of the Actor.
-The deployment of the Actor is in effect equivalent to creating the Actor Account and initialising the Actor's environment, with subsequent changes to the environment controlled by a set of exported functions that can be externally called.

-We believe this is an useful model to encourage rapid development and innovation: for example, a developer can easily experiment with code in their own user account, then capture the same code in the definition of a deployable Actor for production usage.

 #### Scheduled execution